sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 ## Monitor your Sensu dashboard instances

-You can monitor your dashboard instances with a process check or a remote network port check.
-This section describes each of the two methods.

-_**PRO TIP**: Use both methods to completely monitor your dashboard.
-This way, you can catch when the processes are not running and when a firewall port is not open._

-**Method 1: Monitor dashboard with a process check**

-To monitor the dashboard, you will need to check for two processes named `dashboard` using the [check-process plugin][9] with the following check definition:

-{{< highlight json >}}
-{
-  "type": "CheckConfig",
-  "api_version": "core/v2",
-  "metadata": {
-    "namespace": "default",
-    "name": "check_dashboard_process"
-  },
-  "spec": {
-    "command": "/opt/sensu/embedded/bin/check-process.rb -p /opt/dashboard/bin/dashboard -C 2",
-    "subscriptions": [
-      "monitor_local_dashboard_processes"
-    ],
-    "interval": 60,
-    "publish": true
-  }
-}
-{{< /highlight >}}

-You need a check for two processes because the dashboard service has a parent and child process.

-This check will return a result with status `2` if fewer than two processes are running with the string `/opt/dashboard/bin/dashboard`.

-**Method 2: Monitor dashboard with a remote network port check**

-You can also monitor the dashboard with a remote port check using the [check-port plugin][8] with the following check definition:
+To monitor your dashboard instances with a remote network port check, use the [check-port plugin][8] with the following check definition:

 {{< highlight json >}}
 {